 Marge Mount

-The Clinical Director of New Directions School, Lisa Manthe and the Creative Arts Team of the California Parenting Institute (CPI) are enthusiastic about including the Hexagons of Dignity Tapestry in their Shelter In Place home arts projects for at risk youth they serve.
-CPI is providing these youth, the New Directions students, with art supplies.
-The pre-cut primed canvas hexagons have been added to this care package.
-Lisa Manthe wrote me:
+The Clinical Director of New Directions School, Lisa Manthe and the Creative Arts Team of the California Parenting Institute (CPI) were enthusiastic about including the Hexagons of Dignity Tapestry in their Shelter In Place home arts projects for at risk youth they serve.
+CPI provided these youth, the New Directions students, with art supplies and the pre-cut primed canvas hexagons were added to this care package.

 "I am writing to extend my full support and commitment as a collaborator in the Hexagons of Dignity Tapestry .
 The community of New Directions greatly benefited from our inclusion within the start of your Art Tent Project , and we were delighted that the project has been adapted in response to COVID-19 .
 The adolescents of New Directions represent a highly marginalized population who are facing the challenges of trauma, socio-economic limitations, and inadequate housing.
 These projects offer them the opportunity to create connections and contemplate dignity, identity, community, and place.
 The adolescent artists, through the experience of creating their storied artworks and reflective dialogue regarding the human condition of dignity, will become empowered and experience inclusion and a broader sense of community.